-In many other parts of the world, it’s known as a schnitzel.
-This isn’t the common phrasing in the US but it’s still a fun fact to know!
+In many parts of the world, it’s known as a schnitzel which, quite simply is meat coated in breadcrumbs and fried.
+The word, schnitzel isn’t commonly used in the US, but it’s still a fun fact to know!

 History of Chicken Cordon Bleu

-It’s believed that this delicious chicken recipe was invented in a restaurant in Brigg, Switzerland in the 1940s.
-Two large restaurant bookings arrived, and the cook didn’t have enough food to serve to everyone.
+Legend has it that a certain restaurant in Brig, Switzerland, received two large bookings and the cook didn’t have enough chicken to serve everyone.

-Necessity being the mother of invention, the cook made schnitzels and filled them with ham and cheese, allowing her to serve food to both groups.
+Necessity being the motherhood of invention, the cook thinly sliced the chicken and filled them with ham and cheese.
+Thus, was able to feed both groups.

 Air Fryer Chicken Cordon Bleu Pairings

-Outside of being made in an air fryer, this air fried chicken cordon bleu recipe is true to the classic.
-As such, I like to pair it with classic accompaniments.
-Sides and wines can turn crispy breaded chicken stuffed with ham and cheese into a true culinary experience.
+Outside of being made in an air fryer, this air-fried chicken cordon bleu recipe is true to the classic.
+As such, it only stands to reason to pair it with classic accompaniments.
+Sides and wines that match perfectly with crispy-breaded chicken stuffed with ham and cheese, can turn the whole meal into a true culinary experience.